ruizhiwang11/NTU-learn-video-downloading/README.md

 # NTU-learn-video-downloading

-#A dynamic python script to download lecture recorded videos posted on the NTU learn
+# A dynamic python script to download lecture recorded videos posted on the NTU learn

-# NTU-Recording-Downloader
-A python command line tool for downloading lecture recordings, with order.

 ## Requirements